Watton - UK Airfield Guide

 Note: Both of these pictures were obtained from Google Earth ©

-By 2018, although much of the infrastructure had gone, such as the disperal areas which make fine hardcore for building projects, the outline of the WW2 aerodrome and runway can still be clearly seen.
+By 2018, although much of the infrastructure had gone, such as the dispersal areas which make fine hardcore for building projects, the outline of the WW2 aerodrome and runway can still be clearly seen.

 Military users: 1939: RAF Bomber Command 2 Group